 Improper usage of CPS vehicles includes, but is not limited to, use of a vehicle when not authorized, use of vehicle for non-business activities, negligent driving, failure to meet CPS' preventive maintenance requirements, ineligibility to drive, violation of this Policy, or any State of Illinois driving regulations.

-No CPS employee or official shall be authorized to drive CPS owned or leased vehicles unless they hold a valid driver's license (not expired, suspended, or revoked) and meet ALL criteria in this Policy and Illinois State Driving Regulations.
+No CPS employee or official shall be authorized to drive CPS owned or leased vehicles unless they hold a valid driver's license (not expired, suspended, or revoked) and meet all criteria in this Policy and Illinois State Driving Regulations.
 The driver's license must be appropriate for the type of vehicle used.
+All MFSAB Drivers must be 25 years or older.
 Further, CPS employees and officials who drive CPS vehicles are subject to the Board’s Rules and policies regarding drug and alcohol testing.

-Employees and officials requesting to operate a CPS vehicle must complete the CPS Vehicle Use Agreement and Certification Form(s) issued by Fleet Management.
-All completed forms should be forwarded to Fleet Management, 16th Floor.
-Driving privileges may be denied or suspended if employees/officials, have had any of, but not limited to, the violations listed below within the past five (5) calendar years, based on the date of disposition, settlement or conviction:
+Employees and officials requesting to operate a CPS vehicle must complete the CPS Vehicle Usage Agreement and Certification Form(s) and sign the Policy Agreement Form issued by Fleet Management.
+All completed forms must be forwarded to Fleet Management (firstname.lastname@example.org).
+For existing CPS employees whose driving privileges may have been revoked according to requirements of this policy, contact Fleet Management (email@example.com) for information regarding an appeal process.
+Driving privileges may be denied or suspended if employees/officials have had any of, or engaged in, but not limited to, the violations listed below depending on the level of severity and pervasiveness: